didenko/pal/README.md

 ## Posting

 Now you are ready to create your first photo album.

-Inside your project run:
+Albums consist of full-resolution images, a smaller resolution thumbnails for the images and a decriptor file used by `Hugo` to generate the web page and point to the images and thumbnails.

+it is up to you where to store the images and thumbnails, as long as they can be accessible via a URL from a client browser.
+I keep them in the `static/albums/` folder of a `Hugo` project, so they end up in the `/albums/` path of a generated website.

+Album's index files have to be in the `content/` directory hierarchy.
+To generate an album descriptor run the following inside your project:

 ```
-$ hugo new PATH-TO-YOUR-ALBUM/_index.md
+$ hugo new YOUR-ALBUM.md
 ```
 It will create an index file of your first album.
-Open `content/PATH-TO-YOUR-ALBUM/_index.md` with your text editor.
+Open `content/YOUR-ALBUM.md` with your text editor.
 You will see something like this:

 ```
 +++